dadish/ProcessGraphQL/Readme.md

 fieldtype.
 Below are the basic requirements that this kind of modules should fulfill.

 #### Naming of the Module
-- Name your module exactly as the Fieldtype module you are adding support for with `GraphQL` suffix.
+- Name your module exactly as the Fieldtype module you are adding support for with `GraphQL` prefix.
 So for example `GraphQLFieldtypeMapMarker` adds support for `FieldtypeMapMarker`.

 #### Required methods